Celia-git/ParallelDataStructure/README.md

     (Replace `your_executable_name` with the actual name of your executable.)

-## run.sh Usage
+## `run.sh` Usage

-The directory also contains a `run.sh` script for running the tester on a Linux-based scheduler, such as SLURM.
+The repository also includes a `run.sh` script for running the program on a Linux-based scheduler, such as SLURM.
 This script simplifies the process of submitting your job to the cluster.

 **To use the script:**